Marie-Hélène Poitras

 Marie-Hélène Poitras (born 1975) is a Canadian writer living in Montreal, Quebec.

 She was born in Ottawa, Ontario.
 She received a master's degree in literary studies from the Université du Québec à Montréal.
 Poitras is a journalist reporting on music for the magazine Voir; she also hosts a radio program for Radio-Canada.

 Her first novel Soudain le Minotaure received the Prix Anne-Hébert in 2003.
 Her novel Griffintown received the Prix littéraire France-Québec in 2013 and was a finalist for the Prix Ringuet.
 Poitras published a collection of stories La mort de Mignonne et autres histoires in 2005 which was a finalist for the Prix des libraires du Québec.
 She also published a series for adolescents Rock & Rose in 2009.
 Her story "Sur la tête de Johnny Cash" received the Prix de la bande à Mœbius.
 Her books have been translated into English, Spanish and Italian.
 The English translation of Soudain le Minotaure.
 Suddenly the Minotaur, was shortlisted for a ReLit Award in 2007.

 Poitras has also contributed to the literary journals Mœbius and Lettres québécoises.

+She won the Governor General's Award for French-language fiction at the 2023 Governor General's Awards for Galumpf.